Sujal196/Global-Energy-Data-Analysis-Dashboard/README.md

 To overcome these challenges:

-- Applied data cleaning and transformation techniques using Power Query.
+- Applied data cleaning and transformation techniques using power query.
 - Standardized pricing formats and date structures.
 - Built dynamic DAX measures for advanced calculations.
 - Designed interactive visualizations for easier market interpretation.